Stage4000/GPU-Bench/readme.md

 Larger matrix sizes increase stress on the GPU.

-More iterations give more precise average results.
+More iterations give more precise averages.

----

-Let me know if you want additional tests (like memory bandwidth) added!